Low GI Lifestyle

 The Great Grain Swap: 90 Days of Cauliflower Rice and My Seattle Kitchen Lab

 I was standing in the middle of the Fred Meyer rice aisle in Issaquah last week, staring at a 20-pound bag of Jasmine rice like it was a long-lost lover.
 My heart actually ached.
 There is something so comforting about the smell of steaming white rice—it’s the ultimate blank canvas for a meal.
-But as I stood there, I remembered the frantic phone call from my doctor back in January and the way my blood sugar numbers had spiked after my 'denial month.'
+But as I stood there, I remembered the frantic phone call from my doctor earlier this year and the way my blood sugar numbers had spiked after my 'denial month.'
 I slowly turned my cart toward the frozen section.

-Heads up—this post contains affiliate links.
+Heads up—this post has affiliate links.
 If you buy through them, I earn a commission at no extra cost to you.
-I’ve personally tested these products as part of my own low-GI routine, and they’ve made this whole 'kitchen lab' phase a lot easier.
+I only share supplements that fit into my own low-GI routine and that I’ve actually tested here in my kitchen lab.
 Full disclosure: I’m an HR manager who failed her own wellness screening, not a doctor or a nutritionist!
-Please check with your own medical professional before making big changes.
+I have zero medical training, so please check with your own medical professional before making big changes to your diet or routine.

 The Basmati Heartbreak